huseyin4334/apache-kafka-series/1-kafka-for-beginners-v3/acknowledgement.md

 The default is `1` in v1.0 to v2.8

 The default is `all` in v3.0+ (`-1` is same as `all`) We can change the minimum number of in-sync replicas using the `min.insync.replicas` parameter.
 The default is `1`.
+This uses for the `acks=all` configuration.
+If we set it to `2`, the producer will wait for at least 2 in-sync replicas to acknowledge the message.

 The most popular configuration is `acks=all` and `min.insync.replicas=2`.
 This option helps to durability and avalialability.